Connections for High School Students

 Join with other parents in the same boat, guided by an experienced homeschool parent, to share, plan, and get solid guidance on the things that matter most—whether your child is college-bound, career-bound, or undecided.

-HEAV’s Homeschool Mentor Program is a nine-month program where you will have weekly small group coaching, informative monthly webcasts, live Q&A sessions, and access to a whole host of resources.
-The session begins on September 1.
+HEAV’s Homeschool Mentor Program is a 16-week program where you will have weekly small group coaching, informative monthly webcasts, and access to a whole host of resources.